ARE YOU WHERE YOU WANT TO BE IN LIFE? (Part 1)

 - The first and most vital action to take is to quiet your mind.
-Whether you do that through meditation, a walk in nature, or quietly just sitting, it is essential because you are opening your consciousness by being present.
-When you live in the now, you are creating an opening for a stream of consciousness to flow in that leads to aligning with your higher purpose.
+Whether you do that through meditation, a walk-in nature, or quietly just sitting, it is essential because you are opening your consciousness by being present.
+When you live in the now, you create an opening for a stream of consciousness to flow in, leading to aligning with your higher purpose.

 - Reflect upon one question each morning, such as, “What is important for me to notice today?”